 Consideration of the biochemistry of the extracellular matrix predicts that MMPs must be involved in TB-driven lung matrix destruction.
 Experimental data is accumulating, both from transcriptomic and hypothesis-driven approaches, implicating multiple MMPs but particularly MMP-1 and MMP-9 in TB pathogenesis.
-The questions which we believe require addressing are:
+The questions which we believe require addressing are as follows.

-- Are MMP-1 and MMP-9 the dominant MMPs driving TB pathology? - How is the balance between MMPs and TIMPs regulated? - What are the signalling pathways that regulate MMP activity?
+- 1) Are MMP-1 and MMP-9 the dominant MMPs driving TB pathology? - 2) How is the balance between MMPs and TIMPs regulated? - 3) What are the signalling pathways that regulate MMP activity? - 4) What are the best model systems to test the therapeutic effect of MMP inhibition? - 5) Which patients might benefit from MMP inhibition to reduce immunopathology? - 6) Is inhibition of specific MMPs, regulatory pathways or global MMP inhibition the best therapeutic approach? - 7) Does MMP expression vary between different clinical and mycobacterial phenotypes?